Updated: Nov 30, 2020

 Forgive those who need forgiveness.

-Show mercy and love however we can.
+Show mercy and love every chance we get.

 John ends his gospel by explaining why all of Jesus´ words and actions can´t fit in one book.
 (John 21:25)

-Maybe Jesus said the words on occasion.
+Maybe there were occasions when Jesus said the words.

 But when God empowered the chosen to write the scriptures, not one mentioned it.